“It’s not success; it’s not growth; it’s not happiness; it’s the love of life that cradles the moment that signifies the end is in sight.

 It was there and then it became clear to me how much alive the subject of dying really is, living in the deepest existential

 chambers of what it means to be human.
-When Stephen Jenkinson stands up and talks about death and dying; the layer of stephen 13resistance to talk about it becomes extremely thin.
+When Stephen Jenkinson stands up and talks about death and dying; the layer of resistance to talk about it becomes extremely thin.
 People share their thoughts, fears and vulnerability in plain sight.
 To be part of such an event made a profound change in the way I view death, even when I thought I was a freethinker concerning the subject.

 To participate in this growing awareness of how dying is a vital part of living; the livewelldiewise website of Patricia Koster, provides a platform to voice your thoughts and questions; keeps you informed of upcoming events and holds a trailer, blogs and quotes derived from the documentary Griefwalker.